-Millions of credits, for only one painting.
-And it wasn’t just one; each crate held dozens of pieces, and there were ten total crates stowed away.
+Millions of credits, for this one painting.
+And they didn’t have just one; each crate held dozens of pieces, and there were ten total crates stowed away.
 For that price, Nyx could take her time learning about the art market.
 For that price, she could split the profits evenly between the crew and still have enough money to retrofit the ship for a long-distance journey.

 But it was art.
 It was a sliver of cultural history that one of the galaxy’s many warring governments had tried to censor, and it wasn’t hers to take.

 Jianyu said, “If it’s real, we should give it to the professor.”